 The purpose of this guideline is to ensure that information about CAPLA is communicated consistently and reported accurately in the media and to the public in general.
 CAPLA’s goal is to present a favourable public image of the land asset management discipline that will enhance our ability to advocate and work on behalf of our members.
 CAPLA is responsive to requests for information from the media and the public and chooses to also proactively provide information in response to formal and informal requests.

-In order to provide accurate and timely information, only the CEO or the President are authorized to speak to media representatives on behalf of the organization.
-The CEO or President may appoint a spokesperson on specific issues.
-Staff or volunteers will not speak to the media on behalf of the organization without the prior authorization of the CEO or the President.
+In order to provide accurate and timely information, only the Executive Director or the President are authorized to speak to media representatives on behalf of the organization.
+The Executive Director or President may appoint a spokesperson on specific issues.
+Staff or volunteers will not speak to the media on behalf of the organization without the prior authorization of the Executive Director or the President.

 Communication with the public in general will take place at all levels within CAPLA.
 Individuals who communicate to the public in general on behalf of CAPLA will make every effort to ensure that the information they are providing is accurate and, in instances of uncertainty, will refer the query to the CEO, President or the Communications Specialist.
 CAPLA’s key messages, as outlined in the association’s authorized communications plan, will form the foundation and be the starting point for all communication.
 At all times communication with the public, either verbally, written, electronic or in the form of promotional materials, will comply with the Communications Policy.

 Under no circumstances will the home phone number or email address of any staff, volunteer or board member be given to the public without specific authorization from the individual.